mischief/9pfs/readme.md

-This is a fuse filesystem for attaching a 9p server to your unix file tree.
-In other words a fuse to 9p translator.

-"But doesn't a 9pfuse implementation already exist?", you may ask.
-Yes, plan9port includes 9pfuse.
-However, 9pfuse reads the fuse device directly instead of using the C library interface.
-Thus it may or may not work on a given platform given that the semantics of the device itself are not specified.
+9pfs mounts a 9P service using the FUSE file system driver.
+It is a replacement for 9pfuse from [plan9port](https://swtch.com/plan9port/).

-This fuse implementation uses the C library interface as exposed in `<fuse.h>`.
-This API is standardized across various OSs and so it works equally well on OpenBSD, FreeBSD, or Linux.
-It was expressly written for OpenBSD and developed primarily on that OS.
+This implementation uses the C library interface to the FUSE device so that it works equally well on Linux or *BSD.
+9pfuse reads the FUSE device directly and currently only works on Linux.

 It is also faster than 9pfuse.
 Below is the time it took to run du -a on my home directory on a plan 9 installation mounted by 9pfs.